 STARS Scholars receive $2,000 per year to help with post-secondary education expenses such as tuition, books, fees, supplies, equipment, technology, childcare, and transportation.

 In 2008, the program graduated 90 students.
-At the time, the Iowa West Foundation funded a pilot expansion of the STARS program with the goal of increasing scholarship distribution to 200 students over the course of two years.
+At the time, the Iowa West Foundation funded a pilot expansion of the STARS program to increase scholarship distribution to 200 students over two years.

 In addition to scholarship expansion, IWF funded a new program director position as well as a short-term consulting position.